How to Learn Perfect Japanese Stroke Order in 10 Steps

 What you do need is tons and tons of hands-on practice.

-To see stroke order come to life, check out any Japanese character’s Wiktionary page.
-Check out this one for 国 (くに – country) to see what I mean!
+- To see stroke order come to life, check out any Japanese character’s Wiktionary page.
+Look at this one for 国 (くに – country) to see what I mean!
 They’ve got animated gifs which illustrate the stroke order for you, just like the ones you’ve seen throughout this post.

-For some digital practice, there are some great apps specifically designed for stroke order practice.
-Some learners swear by KanjiQ (iOS and Android), which is all about kanji training with flashcards.
+- For some digital practice, there are some great apps specifically designed for stroke order practice.
+Some learners swear by KanjiQ (iOS), which is all about kanji training with flashcards.
 Their newest feature is the kanji writing practice option, where you get to observe proper stroke order and try it out for yourself.
 The app will correct you along the way.

-A more holistic Japanese learning app (and my personal favorite Japanese learning tool) is Obenkyo (Android only).
+- My personal favorite Japanese learning tool is Obenkyo (Android only).
 This app is all about total Japanese vocabulary reading and writing mastery.
 You’ll get to observe animated demonstrations of stroke order, get in hands-on writing practice and get immediate feedback from the app.
-You’ll also get massive vocabulary lists (categorized by JPLT level), thorough grammar lessons, flashcards, practice exercises and quizzes to really put your knowledge to the test.

 So, now you’re armed with everything you could possibly need to master the art of Japanese stroke order.